Datseris/MakieForProjects.jl/docs/src/index.md

 ## Themes

-Themeing in MakieThemeing.jl aims to maximize clarity and aesthetics.
+Themeing in MakieForProjects.jl aims to maximize clarity and aesthetics.

 The color schemes in this repo are all composed of 6 colors.
 Max 6 because if you need more than 6 colors in your figure, you probably need to distinguish data with aspects other than color if you want clarity.